rafidalwahid/next.js_project_management/codebase-problems.md

 1. **Inconsistent UI Components**: Some UI components don't follow the user's preferences for minimalist clean design with proper margin and padding.

-2. **Missing Responsive Design**: Some pages and modal dialogs aren't fully responsive as required.
+2. ✅ **Improved Responsive Design**:
+   - Made the permissions page fully responsive with sticky headers and proper mobile layout
+   - Made the edit permission dialog responsive with proper scrolling and button layout
+   - Improved the add permission and add role dialogs for better mobile experience

 3. **Incomplete Breadcrumb Implementation**: Breadcrumbs don't consistently display usernames and project titles instead of IDs.